NagatoYuki0943/xlab-huanhuan/lmdeploy/readme.md

                         The number of samples for calibration.
 Default: 128.
 Type: int --calib-seqlen CALIB_SEQLEN
                         The sequence length for calibration.
 Default: 2048.
+Type: int --batch-size BATCH_SIZE
+                        The batch size for running the calib samples.
+Low GPU mem requires small batch_size.
+Large batch_size reduces the calibration time while costs more VRAM.
+Default: 1.
+Type: int --search-scale SEARCH_SCALE
+                        Whether search scale ratio.
+Default to False, which means only smooth quant with 0.5 ratio will be applied.
+Type: bool
-Type: int --device {cuda,cpu}   Device type of running.
+  --device {cuda,cpu}   Device type of running.
 Default: cuda.
 Type: str
 ```